simplesamlphp/simplesamlphp-module-webauthn/README.md

 The updated schema is compatible with the 0.11.x releases, so a roll-back to an older version is still possible without removing the column.

+Also note that the parameter attribute_username was changed to identifyingAttribute to achieve better consistency with other authproc filters.

 How to setup the webauthn module as an authprocfilter
 -----------------------------------------------------
 You need to enable the module's authprocfilter at a priority level